-------CONTRAINDICATIONS ------
+-----CONTRAINDICATIONS-----

 - Significant respiratory depression (4) - Acute or severe bronchial asthma in an unmonitored setting or in absence of resuscitative equipment.
-(4) - Known or suspected gastrointestinal obstruction, including paralytic ileus (4) - Hypersensitivity to tapentadol (4) - Concurrent use of monoamine oxidase inhibitors (MAOIs) or use of MAOIs within the last 14 days.
+(4) - Known or suspected gastrointestinal obstruction, including paralytic ileus (4) - Hypersensitivity to tapentadol (e.g., anaphylaxis, angioedema) or to any other ingredients of the product [see Adverse Reactions (6.2)].
+(4) - Concurrent use of monoamine oxidase inhibitors (MAOIs) or use of MAOIs within the last 14 days.
 (4)

------WARNINGS AND PRECAUTIONS------WARNINGS AND PRECAUTIONS
+------WARNINGS AND PRECAUTIONS------

-- Life-Threatening Respiratory Depression in Patients with Chronic Pulmonary Disease or in Elderly, Cachectic, or Debilitated Patients: Monitor closely, particularly during initiation and titration.
-(5.6) - Serotonin Syndrome: Potentially life-threatening condition could result from concomitant serotonergic drug administration.
+- Opioid-Induced Hyperalgesia and Allodynia: Opioid-Induced Hyperalgesia (OIH) occurs when an opioid analgesic paradoxically causes an increase in pain, or an increase in sensitivity to pain.
+If OIH is suspected, carefully consider appropriately decreasing the dose of the current opioid analgesic, or opioid rotation.
+(5.6) - Serotonin Syndrome with Concomitant Use of Serotonergic Drugs: Potentially life-threatening condition could result from concomitant serotonergic drug administration.
 Discontinue NUCYNTA tablets if serotonin syndrome is suspected.
-(5.7) - Adrenal Insufficiency: If diagnosed, treat with physiologic replacement of corticosteroids, and wean patient off of the opioid.
-(5.8) - Severe Hypotension: Monitor during dosage initiation and titration.
+(5.7) - Life-Threatening Respiratory Depression in Patients with Chronic Pulmonary Disease or in Elderly, Cachectic, or Debilitated Patients: Regularly evaluate, particularly during initiation and titration.
+(5.8) - Adrenal Insufficiency: If diagnosed, treat with physiologic replacement of corticosteroids, and wean patient off of the opioid.
+(5.9) - Severe Hypotension: Regularly evaluate during dosage initiation and titration.
 Avoid use of NUCYNTA tablets in patients with circulatory shock.
-(5.9) - Risks of Use in Patients with Increased Intracranial Pressure, Brain Tumors, Head Injury, or Impaired Consciousness: Monitor for sedation and respiratory depression.
+(5.10) - Risks of Use in Patients with Increased Intracranial Pressure, Brain Tumors, Head Injury, or Impaired Consciousness: Monitor for sedation and respiratory depression.

 Avoid use of NUCYNTA tablets in patients with impaired consciousness or coma.
-(5.10)
+(5.11)

------ADVERSE REACTIONS-----
+-----ADVERSE REACTIONS------

-The most common adverse reactions (incidence ≥10%) were nausea, dizziness, vomiting and somnolence.
-(6.1)
+The most common adverse reactions were

+- $\bullet$ Adults (incidence $\geq\!10\%$ ) were nausea, dizziness, vomiting and somnolence.
+(6.1) - Pediatric patients 6 years and older (incidence ≥5%): vomiting, constipation, nausea, pruritus, and pyrexia (6.1)

-To report SUSPECTED ADVERSE REACTIONS, contact Collegium Pharmaceutical, Inc. at 1-855-331-5615 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch
+To report SUSPECTED ADVERSE REACTIONS, contact Collegium Pharmaceutical, Inc. at 1-855-331-5615 or FDA at 1-800-FDA-1088 or $\it www.fda.gov/medwatch$